Skip to main content

 • 3% when you have a salaried person.

-• An additional reduction of €25, €50, €75 or €100 when the net income from economic activities of the previous year is equal to or less than €12,000, €11,000, €10,000 or €9,000 respectively.
+• An additional reduction of €25, €50, €75 or €100 when the net income from economic activities in the previous year is equal to or less than €12,000, €11,000, €10,000 or €9,000 respectively.

-• Those who use external financing to acquire or rehabilitate their habitual residence for which they are entitled to the transitional regime of the deduction for investment in habitual residence, will be entitled to the following deductions:
+• Those who use external financing to acquire or renovate their habitual residence for which they are entitled to the transitional regime of the deduction for investment in habitual residence, will be entitled to the following deductions:

 • For objective estimation with net returns resulting from applying the objective estimation less than €33,007.20: 0.5% on said returns.